dennislwm/playradar/rfd/0007/02_Playradar.md

 1. allows you to pick and choose which LLM or Vector Database you want to use as well as supporting multi-user management and permissions;
 2. Workspace functions a lot like a thread, but with the addition of containerization of your documents;

+AnythingLLM has replaced LibreChat due to its fairly simple configuration, and use of an embedded vector database, with no external service dependencies.

 # Installation Options

 You have a few options here: